splynx/docs/files/en/configuration/support/tickets/tickets.md

   * **All available admins (will not be assigned to anyone)** - all admins will receive a notification but the ticket will not be assigned to anyone.

 **Example:**
-* If you select the admin account (-s) in the field `Admins available for auto-assigning tickets`, choose the option *All available admins (will not be assigned to anyone)* in the field `Sending notifications` and select *Any* groups in **Default ticket group** section, and after that customer creates ticket from Portal - the notifications will be sent to all admin account (-s) from the field `Admins available for auto-assigning tickets` and to customer as well.
+* If you select the admin account (-s) in the field `Admins available for auto-assigning tickets`, choose the option *All available admins (will not be assigned to anyone)* in the field `Sending notifications` and select *Any* groups in **Default ticket group** section, and after that, the customer creates a ticket from the Customer portal - the notifications will be sent to all admin account (-s) from the field `Admins available for auto-assigning tickets` and to the customer as well.
-* If the specific group is selected in **Default ticket group** section and a ticket from Portal is created - the notification will be sent only to the admins in that group (**Ticket assigned (message to group)** [notification](configuration/support/ticket_notifications/tickets_notifications.md) is enabled) and to the customer who created a ticket.
+* If the specific group is selected in **Default ticket group** section and a ticket from the Customer portal is created - the notification will be sent only to the admins in that group (**Ticket assigned (message to group)** [notification](configuration/support/ticket_notifications/tickets_notifications.md) is enabled) and to the customer who created the ticket.

-More example at the bottom of this page.
+More examples are at the bottom of this page.

 ## Tickets link status with action

 The configuration of ticket statuses.
-Custom statuses can be added/removed under [Config ➝ Support ➝ General ticket configuration ➝ Ticket statuses]()
+Custom statuses can be added/removed under [Config ➝ Helpdesk ➝ Miscellaneous ticket configuration ➝ Ticket statuses](configuration/support/general_ticket_configuration/general_ticket_configuration.md).

 ![Ticket statuses](ticket_statuses.png)